shammy-lp/aircraft-performance-metrics/README.md

     - I extended the analysis to multiple variables simultaneously, using **pair plots** to visualize the relationships between several continuous variables.
     - **Heatmaps** were used to display the correlation matrix between multiple variables to detect clusters of related features.
     - I also grouped the data by categorical variables (e.g., `aircraft_make`, `flight_phase`) to compare how key metrics like `total_injuries` and `accident_cost` varied across these categories.

+### Visualizations
+The visualizations are available here, and they were created using Tableau.
+You can explore them through this link: [Insert Link].

 ### Results
 ### **1. Safety Analysis**